 Not using a person’s preferred pronouns is a microaggression.
 This is a great book for teaching younger children about pronouns in a fun way.
 (Recommended for ages 3 – 7)

-A conversation with my 7 year old using The Name Jar
+A conversation with my 7 year old about microaggressions using The Name Jar

-Both my son and I are white.
-Recently, I introduced him to The Name Jar.
+When my son was six years old, I introduced him to The Name Jar.
 I told him that I wanted to teach him a big word using the story.
-I said it’s a word that some grownups don’t understand, but that I thought he could.
 Below, I share some of our conversation:

 D: What’s the word?